dheeraj2112/ETL_INFA_IICS_Snowflake_Project/README.md

 The goal of a data warehouse project is to consolidate data from various sources into a centralized repository for analysis and reporting.
 This enhances decision-making capabilities by providing a holistic view of the organization's data.

+The end-to-end data pipelines flow represents the complete data journey, from its source, whether on-premise, in the cloud or otherwise, to its final display in Enterprose Data Warehouse to dashboards and reports thereafter.
+It starts with the collection of data from various sources, such as transactional databases or CRM systems, through to the presentation of intuitive reports or visualisations.
+This process includes transforming and cleansing the data using ETL (Extract, Transform, Load) techniques in a centralised Data Warehouse project.

 1.1) Pre-requisite:

 i.
 Valid IICS and Snowflake Accounts